ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 {: #update-domain-settings-options}

 `DNS_DOMAIN_ID`
-:   The ID of DNS domain.
+:   The ID of the DNS domain.
 Required.

 `-f, --feature value`
 :   Feature of domain settings to update.
 Required.
 Valid values:
     - `always_use_https`: Redirect all requests with scheme `http` to `https`.
-This applies to all http requests to the domain.
+This redirect applies to all http requests to the domain.
-    - `automatic_https_rewrites`: Help fix mixed content by changing `http` to `https` for all resources or links on your web site that can be served with HTTPS.
+    - `automatic_https_rewrites`: Help fix mixed content by changing `http` to `https` for all resources or links on your website that can be served with HTTPS.
     - `bot_management`: Detect and mitigate bot traffic on your domain.
     - `brotli`: When the client requesting an asset supports the brotli compression algorithm, CIS will serve a brotli compressed version of the asset.
     - `browser_check`: Evaluate HTTP headers from your visitors browser for threats.
 If a threat is found a block page will be delivered.